From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Questions that can lead to transformational discoveries

-Although designed as a high-energy Cherenkov detector with a nominal threshold of $\SI{100}\GeV$ ($\sim \SI{5}\GeV$ in IceCube-DeepCore), IceCube can identify with high significance the interactions of below-threshold MeV neutrinos produced by the passage of the flux resulting from a Galactic supernova.
+Although designed as a high-energy Cherenkov detector with a nominal threshold of $\SI{100}\GeV$ ($\sim \SI{5}\GeV$ in IceCube's DeepCore~\cite{IceCube:2024xjj}, $\sim \SI{1}\GeV$ in the IceCube Upgrade~\cite{Ishihara:2019aao}), IceCube can identify with high significance the interactions of below-threshold MeV neutrinos produced by the passage of the flux resulting from a Galactic supernova~\cite{Abbasi:2011ss}.
 It is observed as a collective increase in all photomultiplier counting rates over their very low dark noise in radioactivity-free ice.
 The rate increase is caused by the Cherenkov light from shower particles produced by supernova electron antineutrinos interacting in the ice, predominantly by the inverse beta decay reaction.
 The secondary positron tracks of about $\SI{0.6}\cm \times (E_\nu/{\rm MeV})$ length radiate $178 \times (E_{e^+}/{\rm MeV})$ Cherenkov photons in the $300-\SI{600}\nm$ wavelength range.
 From the approximate $E^2$ dependence of the neutrino cross section and the linear energy dependence of the track length, the light yield per neutrino scales with $E^3$.
-With absorption lengths exceeding $\SI{100}\m$, photons travel long distances in the ice, so each DOM effectively monitors several hundred cubic meters of ice.
+With absorption lengths exceeding $\SI{100}\m$, photons travel long distances in the ice, so each photomultipier tube effectively monitors several hundred cubic meters of ice.
+A similar detection is also possible in water-based Cherenkov neutrino telescopes such as KM3NeT~\cite{KM3NeT:2021moe}, though these suffer from larger radiative backgrounds compared to the radioactivity-free ice at the South Pole.